keyboardio/Kaleidoscope/README.md

 ### `.configure(dictionary)`

 > Tells `Leader` to use the specified dictionary.
 The dictionary is an array of
-> `Akela::Leader::dictionary_t` elements.
+> `Kaleidoscope::Leader::dictionary_t` elements.
 Each element is made up of two
 > elements, the first being a list of keys, the second an action to perform when
 > the sequence is found.